Berylbell/RamseyCycle/README.md

 V. ANALYSIS

 After the ramsey cycle has sucessfully been run and the output files have been downloaded, one can perform their analysis.
-Several python scripts with examples of how to handle the output data have been provided. # RamseyCycle
+Several python scripts with examples of how to handle the output data have been provided.